A food essay about Campione Roman Restaurant Livingston, Montana by James Bonner

 On the corner of Callender and Main Streets and tucked back in the hollow of the surrounding windows, that both capture and curb the natural light inside; where the autumn leaves collect and whirl in the wind, and the unnatural whine of the occasional candy wrapper scratching at the rock forecourt and metal post is amplified by the buildings incurved façade, is the inclusive Livingston, Montana restaurant, Campione Roman Kitchen.

 The third annual New York Times restaurant list was published on September 18th, 2023, “American’s Best Restaurants 2023,” and Campione is listed among the country’s greatest, along with Austin’s Este, LA’s Yess, Chicago’s Daisies, New Orleans’ Mamou, and New York City’s Torrisi.
-When it comes to food, honors like this are rare, and Campione is as unique and well deserving as the rest.
+Regarding food, honors like this are rare, and Campione is as unique and well-deserving as the rest.
 With that said, I have discovered that, if you are unimpressed by distinction, if having the opportunity to sit down at the world-renowned tables of 2nd Street Bistro, patronized by Anthony Bourdain and Jim Harrison, and featured on Bourdain’s show, No Reservations, does not matter to you; if shortlists and notoriety equate to little more than new and bigger fences blockading an open plain, and if the New York Times is good only for cleaning and wrapping trout, then, it will not matter where you find yourself browsing the menu, because any one restaurant in Livingston, if not already barred with critical acclaim, is a restaurant yet to be discovered.

 Back to blog